open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 #### Figure 12.
 Example video feature, which at present would be considered a custom feature.

+### 1.12 Context Event

+    {
+      "ovon": {
+        ..
+        "events": [
+          {
+            "to": {
+              "speakerUri" : "tag:someBotOrPerson.com,2025:0021"
+            },
+            "eventType": "context",
+            "parameters": {
+              "dialogHistory": [
+                { .. utterance dialog event N-2 .. },
+                { .. utterance dialog event N-1 .. },
+                { .. utterance dialog event N } .. }
+              ],
+              "other" : { .. arbitrary contextual information }
+            }
+          },
+          ..
+        ]
+      }
+    }

+#### Figure 13.
+Typical context event

+The purpose of the _context_ event is to give additional information to receipient agents.
+This event is intended primarily to support context for general purpose AIs.
+For this reason it can have any structure and content and will typically be sent alongside other events as well.
+The _context_ event can also contain an optional _dialogHistory_ parameter to convey dialog history in a standard format.
+If media other than text is to be included in the _context_ object it is recommended that parameters with format of a dialogEvent are used with meaningful key names.

+The _dialogHistory_ parameter is simple list of dialog events which should contain all, some or all of the utterances in the dialog.
+It is good practice to order these in startTime order (in universal time) with the most recent event being the last item in the list.
+It is at the discretion of the sender of the _invite_ to decide how much history to include and whether the omit or anonymize certain dialogEvents in order to maintain security and confidentiality.
+For example, the conversational floor may decide to send the last 'N' (e.g. N=4) events in the dialog as if the invited agent had been at the floor for those N dialog turns.
+If the agents had not been entitled to receive some of those events then these would also be omitted from the dialogHistory array or anonymized or redacted in some fashion.

+Conversants that do not have general purpose AI capability may choose to ignore the context event.

 ### 1.13 Invite Event

     "ovon": {